-Figure 7-47: Policy Studio - Add Call Item
+Figure 10-16: Policy Studio - Add Call Item

 - 6. Select number portability as shown in the preceding figure.
 The default is User to preserve the existing functionality of Policy Studio. - 7.
-Number Manipulation can be applied to specific conditions (see under MATCH in the preceding figure):

-- Source Nodes and/or Peer Connections and - Specific Destination Prefixes or Prefix Groups
+Policy Studio can be applied to a specific condition (see under MATCH in the preceding figure): - Source Nodes and / or Peer Connections and / or Source Resource groups - Destination Prefix and / or Prefix groups - Applicable for ARM registered users